nina-prog/richters-predictor-modeling-earthquake-damage/README.md

 📦phase-1
  ┣ 📂config                  <-- Configuration files for the pipeline ┣ 📂data                    <-- Data used as input during development with Jupyter notebooks.
- ┃ ┗ 📂raw                   <-- Contains the raw data provided by the supervisors.
+ ┃ ┣ 📂raw                   <-- Contains the raw data provided by the supervisors.
+ ┃ ┗ 📂processed             <-- Contains the processed data build during development.
  ┣ 📂models                  <-- Saved models during Development.
  ┣ 📂notebooks               <-- Jupyter Notebooks used in development.
  ┃ ┗ 📂weekXX                <-- Contains the weekly subtasks.